 - A payment plan is available for students to pay in one-month increments.
 Please see "Financial Aid and Payment Plan" section of this Catalog. - 3.
-The online library access fees.
+Curriculum Fee (online library access fee).
 WCIU's online library, Latourette Library, allows students access to required reading and textbooks.
-The online library access fee for each course is \$50.
+The curriculum fee (online library access fee) for each course is \$50.
 The costs of access to the online library are subject to change at any time.
 Students are notified in advance if the fee changes.